SBEVSL/sbevsl_migrated/readme.txt

 ChangeLog:

+26 April 2008 -- HJB

+Add RasMol FetchToken as VSLFetchToken and rewrite Load command to use it Change all uses of SelectionSBEVSL VSLSelection

 25 April 2008 -- SM (integrated by HJB)

 Integrated mods by SM against base level into CVS at the 23 April level: